CGuillotG/reactCogQueryWouter/README.md

-# React + Vite Demo
+# React + Cognito + Query + Wouter Demo

-This is a sample Vite React application with Cognito authentication using React Query (Tanstack), Tailwind CSS, and Vitest for testing.
+This is a sample Vite React application with Cognito authentication using React Query (Tanstack), Wouter, Tailwind CSS, and Vitest for testing.

 ## Installation